NanaoMonika/DifferentialEvolution/README.md

 python mde.py 10 100 'Vector' 'population' 6 'null'

+### Excecution on high performance computing systems:
 All the coes are executable on high performance computing systems such as Sharcnet.
+The shell script wrapper is provided in file batch_script_wrapper.sh

 If you found the codes useful, please cite corresponding papers suggested in the References section.

 ## References